Affordable Housing for Emerging Adults “Aging Out” of Foster Care

 Approximate 8 to 10 young people age out of foster care annually in our community.
 Home Works USA is seeking to create 15 affordable rental units to make a significant contribution to this need for housing.

 The Home Works USA community will be sited on private property located at 26050 Chieftain Road in rural Leavenworth County.
-The 26-acre parcel will also feature a public walking trail now under construction (see A New Community Resource on this website).
+The 26-acre parcel will also features a public walking trail.

 Affordable rental housing can be a launch pad to financial independence for young people who “age out” of foster care when they become 18.
-As they improve their earning capacity through education, training, and work experience, these emerging adults are better able to thrive and grow into productive adults.
+As they improve their earning capacity through education, training, and work experience, these emerging adults are better able to grow into thriving adults.

 Helping these young people is manageable in our community.
 A small number of affordable housing units will make a significant contribution to meeting the needs of the 8 to 10 young people aging out of foster care annually in our area.